cooervo/unit-testing-react-hooks-notes/README.md

 * **mockFactories**: Use mockFactories to avoid repetition of Entities.
 * Remember to check `src/setupTests.ts` it has mocks shared in ALL the unit tests.
 If something needs to be mocked for all tests this is the place to put it.
 But try to avoid it as much as possible.
 Usually its better to keep mocks as near as possible to the test.
+* **Divide and conquer**: If too many tests are failing (i.e.: more than 2), try to focus testing only the one you are more familiar with, understand better, the easiest or shortest one.
+Once that one is solved, proceed with the next failing one.
 -----

 ### Mocking examples for easy referencing: